Nisha Noor

 Nisha Noor (1962–2007) was an Indian actress.
 She was mainly active in Tamil and Malayalam films.
 She also acted in few Telugu and Kannada as well.

 Career

-Nisha Noor was popular for her roles in the films like Kalyana Agathigal (1986) and Iyer the Great (1990).
-She acted in several other films like Tik Tik Tik (1981), the critically acclaimed Chuvappu Naada, Mimics Action 500, Inimai Idho Idho etc. She was at the peak of her career during 1980 to 1986 and worked with directors such as K. Balachander, Visu and Chandrashekar.
+Noor had notable roles in films such as Kalyana Agathigal (1986) and Iyer the Great (1990).
+She also appeared in the films Tik Tik Tik (1981), Chuvappu Naada, Mimics Action 500, and Inimai Idho Idho.

 Decline and death

 Noor was forced into prostitution by a producer.
 Noor died in 2007 from AIDS-related complications.